2013-2014 Theatre Courses

 Methods of Theatre Outreach

 Developing original, issue-oriented, dramatic material using music and theatre media, this course will present the structures needed for community extension of the theatre.
 Performance and teaching groups will work with small theatres, schools, senior-citizen groups, museums, centers, and shelters.
 Productions and class plans will be made in consultation with the organizations and with our touring groups.
 We will work with children’s theatre, audience participation, and educational theatre.
 Teaching and performance techniques will focus on past and present uses of oral histories and cross-cultural material.
-Sociological and psychological dynamics will be studied as part of an exploration of the role of theatre and its connections to learning.
+We will study sociological and psychological dynamics as part of an exploration of the role of theatre and its connections to learning.
 Each student will have a service-learning team placement.
-Special projects and guest topics will include the use of theatre in developing new kinds of afterschool programs, styles and forms of community on-site performances, media techniques for artists who teach, and work with the Sarah Lawrence College Human Genetics program.
+Special projects and guest topics will include the use of theatre in developing new kinds of afterschool programs, styles and forms of community on-site performances, and media techniques for artists who teach, as well as working with the Sarah Lawrence College Human Genetics program.
 This class meets once a week.

 Methods of Theatre Outreach—Group B